top of page

 For designers, Ideal Customer Profiles (ICPs) and buyer personas are essential tools for creating impactful, audience-centric designs.
 While they are closely connected, each serves a unique purpose in guiding design decisions.

-Buyer Personas: These profiles focus on the individuals who interact with your designs, offering insights into their preferences, challenges, and behaviors.
+Buyer Personas: These are typically used in b2c and represent the types of people you’re marketing to, giving a deeper understanding of their motivations, challenges, and decision-making behaviors.
 Buyer personas help designers create user-friendly, visually appealing, and emotionally resonant designs.

 By combining these tools, designers can ensure their work speaks effectively to the right audience, both organizationally and individually.*